The top-secret Studio Ghibli Museum debuts its virtual tours on YouTube | Entertainment

 With memorable films like Chihiro’s Journey, Princess Mononoke, My Neighbor Totoro, Porco Rosso and so many others, the Studio Ghibli It has become one of the most beloved animation studios in the world.
 In 2001 he opened a museum in Mitaka (Japan) called Ghibli MuseumBut the truth is that it is more like a theme park based on its famous movies, than a museum itself.

-Ghibli Museum offers different art exhibitions based on his films, both temporary and permanent, as well as various thematic buildings that recreate or are based on the scenes of the films.
+Ghibli Museum offers different art exhibitions based on his films, both temporary and permanent, as well as several thematic buildings that recreate, or are based on, famous settings.
 From the Cat-bus Hall to the Mama Aiuto Store, or the Straw Hat Cafeteria.

 At the moment there are only five videos and they are not very long, just a minute, but they allow us to see, in addition to the previous entry, the room of an aspiring artist, the Straw Hat café, and other rooms.